paulstothard/helpful_commands/README.md

 fastqc.sbatch R1.list
 ```

-The `--time` option is used to specify the new time limit and overrides the value in the batch script.
+The `--time` option is used to specify the new time limit and overrides the value in the script.

 To resubmit jobs 3 and 5: